-In one of the stranger Easter eggs, look for the stars of the Apple Dumpling Gang, Don Knotts and Tim Conway, on this sign.
-Apparently the Imagineer who re-did the queue thought the Apple Dumpling Gang was, after all, a good enough movie to warrant the mention!
+In one of the stranger Easter eggs, look for the stars of the Apple Dumpling Gang, Don Knotts, and Tim Conway, on this sign.
+Apparently, the Imagineer who re-did the queue thought the Apple Dumpling Gang was, after all, a good enough movie to warrant the mention!

 On one map of the Big Thunder tunnels, you’ll find mention of Rainbow Caverns.
 There’s something like that in Orlando’s attraction on the lift hill, as there is at Disneyland’s too.
-At Disneyland, the term Rainbow Caverns had specific meaning, as it was the finale of that former ride in Big Thunder’s location, Mine Train Through Nature’s Wonderland (it’s no coincidence that slow-moving train ride was originally named Rainbow Caverns Mine Train!)
+At Disneyland, the term Rainbow Caverns had a specific meaning, as it was the finale of that former ride in Big Thunder’s location, Mine Train Through Nature’s Wonderland (it’s no coincidence that slow-moving train ride was originally named Rainbow Caverns Mine Train!)

 At last, the macaws at the Tiki Room can rest easy.
 We finally know what happened to Rosita.
 She became a mine bird to warn miners of danger!